kaurama99/BeamMP-Docker/README.md

 | `-e use`         | Which folder your mods are in.
 Best to leave it at default                                     | `Resources`                  |
 | `-e AuthKey`     | The authentication key used by the server.
 It is used to identify your server and is mandatory | `null`                       |

-see https://wiki.beamng-mp.com/en/home/server-installation for more info.
+see [BeamMP's doc](https://wiki.beamng-mp.com/en/home/server-installation) for more info.

-last update 2023/07/10
+last update 2023/12/29

 Enjoy !